-Amendments to IFRS 3 Business combinations, IAS 16 Property, plant and equipment, IAS 37 Provisions, contingent liabilities and contingent assets and annual improvements to IFRS (cycle 2018 - 2020): applicable for annual periods beginning on or after January 1, 2022.

-Amendments to IAS 1: Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting policies: applicable for annual periods beginning on or after January 1, 2023.
+Amendments to IAS 12: Income taxes: Deferred tax related to assets and liabilities arising from a single transaction: applicable for annual periods beginning on or after 1 January 2023.
+Amendments to IAS 1: Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting policies: applicable for annual periods beginning on or after 1 January 2023.

-Amendments to IAS 8: Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates: applicable for annual periods beginning on or after January 1, 2023.
+Amendments to IAS 8: Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates: applicable for annual periods beginning on or after 1 January 2023.

-IFRS 17: Insurance contracts, including Amendments to IFRS 17: applicable for annual periods beginning on or after January 1, 2023.
+IFRS 17: Insurance contracts, including Amendments to IFRS 17: applicable for annual periods beginning on or after 1 January 2023.

-The Party did not carry out an early application of the new standards and changes to existing standards and interpretations that were not yet endorsed by the European Union:
+Nor has the party proceeded with an early adoption of the new standards and amendments to existing standards and interpretations that were not yet endorsed by the European Union:

-Amendments to IAS 1: Presentation of Financial Statements: Classification of Liabilities as current or non-current - Deferral of effective date: applicable for annual periods beginning on or after January 1, 2023.
+Amendments to IAS 1: Presentation of Financial Statements: Classification of Liabilities as current or non-current and Non-current liabilities with covenants: applicable for annual periods beginning on or after 1 January 2024.